theprinceraj/Landing-Page-Template/readme.md

 # OCTANER_SEPTEMBER : TASK 1

 ## Introduction
-Welcome to the Blaze Marketing Innovators GitHub repository.
-This repository contains the code for a marketing services website.
-Blaze Marketing Innovators is a team of highly skilled professionals specializing in data-driven digital marketing.
-We collaborate with top-tier brands across various industries to create impactful and creative content in any media format.
+Blaze Marketing Innovator is a beautiful and clean landing page website for an imaginary marketing services company.
+Developed as part of internship, this web application offers a seamless way to display your services, features, clients and more!

 ## Preview
 https://github.com/theprinceraj/OCTANET_SEPTEMBER/assets/116755566/a5f5c24f-94fa-48e2-9c8b-94e7153f4515